wurdit/ffmpeg/README.md

 7. Do any of the above using a video that's streamed off a website like YouTube or Twitch instead of having to download the whole thing.
     * I haven't actually tested Twitch yet, but it definitely works on YouTube if you know the actual raw video URL which youtube-dl can give you.
 6. Do any of the above, but instead just extract the frames as a series of JPG files.
 (Or PNG or whatever)
-8. Take a series of sequentially named JPG files and turn them into a GIF at a specific framerate.
+8. Take a series of sequentially named image files and turn them into a GIF at a specific framerate.

 # FFMPEG Basics